Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 ## Rumble

-    ////TODO: provide list of what platforms/devices we support rumble on

-Gamepads implement the `IDualMotorRumble` interface to control left and right motor speed.
-Note, however, that not all gamepads support rumble at this point (it is not supported on WebGL, for example).
+The [`Gamepad`](../api/UnityEngine.InputSystem.Gamepad.html) class implement the `IDualMotorRumble` interface to allow you to control the left and right motor speeds.

 ```CSharp
 // Rumble the  low-frequency (left) motor at 1/4 speed and the high-frequency